3 key takeaways

 - You achieved noteworthy success.
 Significant achievements or successes in a freelancing career can boost your resume’s impact.

 If a freelance experience doesn’t fit into at least one of these categories, it might be a waste of space.
+As Sualiha Hussain, HR consultant, says, “Only include what strengthens your story.”

 How to put freelance work on your resume

 Figuring out which gigs to include on your resume is an important first step.
 But simply listing the right work isn’t enough—you also need to list it the right way.
-Follow these steps to learn how to list freelance work on your resume.
+Follow these steps to learn how to include freelance work on your resume.

 1. Identify your role